I spent 4 days on a jungle river safari in Borneo, Malaysia (BEST Borneo travel guide!)

 How much does a trip to Borneo cost?
 What’s the best Borneo all-inclusive package?

-Total, I paid $419 for the entire experience staying in a fantastic, air conditioned dorm at the lodge.
+In total, I paid $419 for the entire experience staying in a fantastic, air conditioned dorm at an eco lodge on the river.
 For a little more, you can stay in a private chalet, but your girl is on a budget.
+This was all inclusive for 4 days and 3 nights, and was also high season pricing.

 Is Borneo safe to visit?